 Mallorca Bread: Soft Puerto Rican Sweet Rolls

-I’ve baked many soft and sweet breads and rolls before, but this bread stole my heart.
-It is super soft, moist and sweet, perfect for breakfast or dessert.
-I turned it into a sourdough version with by adding stiff sourdough starter, but original version of this recipe was made with dry instant yeast.
-If you will plan to go with yeast version, just use 1% dry instant yeast from the total amount of flour in the recipe.
+I adapted the recipe into a sourdough version by adding stiff sourdough starter, which gives the rolls even more depth of flavor and wonderful texture.
+However, the original version of the recipe was made with dry instant yeast.
+If you plan to make the yeast version instead, simply use 1% dry instant yeast based on the total flour amount in the recipe.

 Ingredients